cesar-tatto/mibel-dayahead-dataset/README.md

-[`DATASET.md`](DATASET.md) documents every column, the time convention, how gaps are handled, and what to watch out for before modelling. **Read it before using the data** — the time handling and the imputation rules are not obvious from the files alone.
+[`DATASET.md`](DATASET.md) documents every column, the time convention, how gaps are handled, and what to watch out for before modelling. **Read it before using the data** sincethe time handling and the imputation rules are not obvious from the files alone.

 ## Quickstart